Managing Employee Performance

 The capability procedure for employee performance

-If the poor employee performance is related to either the physical or mental ability of the employee to carry out their duties to the standards required by the employer, then the capability procedure should be followed.
+If the poor performance of the employee is related to either the physical or mental ability of the employee to carry out their duties to the standards required by the employer, then the capability procedure should be followed.

 In some cases, the medical condition may fall within the definition of “disability” under the Equality Legislation.
-And therefore, there would be a requirement for the employer to consider reasonable adjustments to aid the employee to perform their role.
+Therefore, there would be a requirement for the employer to consider reasonable adjustments to aid the employee in performing their role.

 Reasonable adjustments include: